 - A multidisciplinary approach for the treatment of valvular heart disease.

 - The role heart teams should play to improve patient outcomes.

 A number of host surgeons/institutions who are experienced in surgical and transcatheter therapies have partnered with the AATS Foundation on this initiative.
 Potential hosts include:

-- Vaughn A. Starnes, University of Southern California
+- Vaughn A. Starnes, MD, University of Southern California

-- Should have completed formal training in general surgery and in thoracic and/or cardiovascular surgery, but should not yet have reached a senior position.
+- Completed formal training in general surgery and in thoracic and/or cardiovascular surgery, but should not yet have reached a senior position.

-- One to two page narrative to include: (1) what they hope to accomplish during the Fellowship (including timeline and area of interest); (2) how they will utilize the skills they have learned at their home institution; (3) the relationship of the planned study to the applicant’s prior work, preparation and professional goals; and, (4) statement of future career goals.
+- One to two page narrative to include: (1) what you hope to accomplish during the Fellowship (including timeline and area of interest); (2) how you will utilize the skills that you hope to learn at your home institution; (3) the relationship of the planned study to the your prior work, preparation, and professional goals; and, (4) statement of your future career goals;

 Depending on the intended time spent at the host institution as described in the application, a selection of one of the following two levels will be awarded: